Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-M Harris is supported by an Australian Government Research Training Program Scholarship.
-HM Jansen and T Taimre were partly funded by Australian Research Council (ARC) Discovery Project DP180101602.
+Mitchell Harris is supported by an Australian Government Research Training Program (RTP) scholarship.
+Marijn Jansen and Thomas Taimre were partly funded by Australian Research Council (ARC) Discovery Project DP180101602.
 We thank Marko Boon for his help in starting up this research project.
-We are grateful to Ren\'{e} Bekker and Dennis Moeke for sharing a fictional data set.
+We are grateful to Ren\'e Bekker and Dennis Moeke for sharing a fictional data set.